-Our proprietary manufacturing process constitutes another of our major advantages and has contributed to our success to date.
-As the LiDAR industry continues to evolve quickly, our in-house manufacturing capabilities enable us to effectively meet the needs of rapid product development and short iteration cycles.
-Moreover, given the complexity and high level of expertise required to manufacture our products, we believe in-house manufacturing allows us to better control product quality, improve manufacturing efficiency, and safeguard manufacturing process know-how.
-We have strategically built our current manufacturing facility, which covers approximately 270,000 square feet and is certified under IATF 16949 and ISO 9001, in Jiading, Shanghai, the hub for automotive OEMs and Tier 1 suppliers of automotive components in China.
-Our current manufacturing facility has an annual production capacity of 35,000 units.
-We are also building a new facility of approximately 740,000 square feet, which is expected to commence operation in 2022 and is expected to eventually increase our annual production capacity up to approximately 1.2 million units.
+• Hesai Technology has strategically built its current manufacturing facility, which covers approximately 270,000 square feet and is certified under IATF 16949 and ISO 9001, in Jiading, Shanghai, the hub for automotive OEMs in China.
+This manufacturing facility, together with a transitional production line, supports an annual production capacity of 35,000 units for the non-AT series, plus an expected monthly production capacity of approximately 20,000 units for the AT series, which fulfills the present demand for Hesai Technology's LiDAR products.
+Hesai Technology is building a new facility of approximately 740,000 square feet, which is expected to commence operation in 2023 and is expected to eventually increase its annual production capacity up to approximately 1.2 million units.

-We provide LiDAR solutions to the Autonomous Mobility, ADAS and Robotics markets.
+Hesai Technology provides LiDAR solutions to the ADAS, Autonomous Mobility and Robotics markets.